tweag/nickel/doc/manual/syntax.md

   exactly, is defined by the library.
 All in all, symbolic strings simply provide libraries with a way to overload string syntax and interpolation for extended usages.
+- the main operation supported by symbolic strings is interpolation: `%{value}`.
+  What interpolation means, and which values can be interpolated in a given symbolic string is again defined by each library.
+Other string functions don't work on symbolic strings (e.g. `string.length`, `string.characters`, and so on), because they might not have any valid meaning.
+Instead, libraries should export their own string API, if they support additional operation on their symbolic strings.

 The following examples show how symbolic strings are desugared: